 Gasoline is far cheaper than propane, but it won’t last as long.
 You can expect the generator to run for about 20 hours on propane, but only around eight if you’re powering the XP4850EH with gas.

 Thankfully, you don’t have do decide propane over gas or vice versa with this generator.
 You can choose one or the other or both if you want to be safe.
 The multiple options in fuel type give you much more versatility in an emergency situation.

-The run times are about standard, and you probably won’t find many generators lasting much longer than the DuroMax XP4850EH.
+The run times are about standard, and you probably won’t find many generators lasting much longer than this one.

-A lot of generators require cranking and pulling that can be difficult to complete when you need power fast.
-If you power goes out in the middle of the night, for instance, it can take a half hour or more to get your backup generator running.
+A lot of generators require cranking and pulling that can be challenging to complete when you need power fast.
+If your power goes out in the middle of the night, for instance, it can take a half hour or more to get your backup generator running.
 This is an inconvenience that doesn’t exist with the DuroMax XP4850EH.

 If the key fails, the charge in the battery will hold enough power to get you going.
 There is also a manual starter as a last resort, but you should need to use this starting method in most cases.
 In our tests, the generator started immediately after one or two firm pulls.
 You won’t have to yank your arm out of its socket with this generator, and DuroMax designed an EZ pull mechanism to work with even the most lackluster of pulls.

 It’s more important than ever to have an intuitive control panel in your generator.
 Older generators used to be more complex and attracted customers who already had a background in understanding engines and generators.
 Now, these companies and manufacturers cater to a wide audience, meaning they have to create control panels that most people will be able to understand without any prior knowledge.